pajtai/backbone-state-machine/README.md

 ```

 The intiial state is optional, and it transitioned to upon calling `bbsmInstance.start()`.
-If not provided, the initial state will not exist (it will be undefined), but you can
+If not provided, the initial state will not exist (it will be `undefined`), but you can
 then transition to any state using `.transition`.

 The state descriptions contain available methods - or references to them -
-for each state, and an array of states that can be transitioned to from the state being
+for each state, and an array of states as strings that can be transitioned to from the state being
 described:

 ```javascript